maria-neto/devops-23-24-JPE-1231842/CA5/README.md

     }
 }
 ```
-As it happened with the first pipeline, the Gradle command *./gradlew assemble* was replaced by *./gradlew.bat assemble* in the script, as this pipeline is intended to be executed in a Windows machine.
+As it happened with the first pipeline, the Gradle command ```./gradlew assemble``` was replaced by ```./gradlew.bat assemble``` in the script, as this pipeline is intended to be executed in a Windows machine.
 The pipeline was successfully executed, the archive artifact was generated and the Docker image was published in the Docker Hub, as demonstrated in the following images:

 ![Archive Artifact](ca5-part2.jpg)

 ![Docker Image](docker-image.jpg)

-In order to run the Docker image, it was required to pull the image from the Docker Hub, using the command ```bash docker pull 1231842/ca5part2:3```, and to run the image, using the
+In order to run the Docker image, it was required to pull the image from the Docker Hub, using the command ```docker pull 1231842/ca5part2:3```, and to run the image, using the
-command ```bash docker run -p 8080:8080 1231842/ca5part2:3```.
+command ```docker run -p 8080:8080 1231842/ca5part2:3```.
 After running the image, it was possible to access the application in the browser, using the URL http://localhost:8080.

 ![Application](FE-docker-image.jpg)